Multi-Chassis Link Aggregation

 Port channels configured as an MLAG must have identical port channel numbers.
 Although the MLAG ID is a distinct parameter from the port channel number, best practices recommend assigning the MLAG ID to match the port channel number.

-The example below does not follow this convention to emphasize the parameters that are distinct.
+The example below does not follow this convention to emphasize the distinct parameters.
 The example in MLAG Implementation Example follows the best practices convention.

 Examples